When we lose loved ones, we treasure and find comfort in old photos that capture their memory.

 However, if we don’t properly take care of these photos, they can be damaged.
 Not properly storing them can lead to deterioration, fading, brittleness, and other damages.

 No one wants their photos ruined, so we researched how archival experts store and treat them.
-Funeral directors, feel free to share these tips with the families you serve!

 Where to Store Old Photos